 The Hyperscale Explosion

-The COVID-19 pandemic forced organizations to accelerate digitalization in order to support new services, remote work and virtual, well, everything.
+The COVID pandemic forced organizations to pursue advancements in digitalization in order to support new services, remote work and virtual, well, everything.
 This shift required flexibility and scalability to enable businesses to quickly pivot, roll-out and scale key services.
-The result was a boon for cloud providers.
+The result was a boon for cloud service providers.
+Amazon’s revenue for Amazon Web Services (AWS) grew 16% in the first quarter of 2023, according to businessinsider.com.
+This growth rate is seen across the globe, with data center construction in Europe growing at a CAGR of 5.23% from 2022 to 2023, according to GlobalNewsWire.com.

 The growth in hyperscale cloud computing isn’t likely to wane in coming years.
 At least, that is the signal from major hyperscale providers.
 As of 2021, there are more than twice as many hyperscale data centers as there were just a few years ago, with investments continuing to grow to meet an expected increase in demand for cloud infrastructure.
 This includes Microsoft’s plan to build upwards of 100 new data centers per year.

-Regardless, most organizations are still relying on on-premises data centers to reduce latency and meet compliance requirements.
+Regardless, most organizations are still relying on on-premises data centers to reduce latency and improve resiliency while meeting compliance requirements.
 That said, organizations are not generally expanding their data center footprints — almost all growth is from data center providers, including data center colocation, hyperscale and multi-tenancy.

 Don’t Let IT Complexity Hamper Your Digital Goals